-CSII delivers a continuous supply of subcutaneous fast acting insulin (for example Apidra®, Novorapid®, Humalog®, Lyumjev®, Fiasp®) via an insulin pump, and at meal times, the person with diabetes delivers a bolus of insulin according to the meal eaten, via the insulin pump or an app.
+CSII delivers a continuous supply of subcutaneous fast acting insulin (for example Apidra®, Novorapid®, Humalog®, Lyumjev®, Fiasp®, Trurapi®) via an insulin pump, and at meal times, the person with diabetes delivers a bolus of insulin according to the meal eaten, via the insulin pump or an app.
 These devices can be used alongside self-monitored blood glucose, continuous glucose monitors (CGM) or flash glucose monitoring (for example FreeStyle Libre®).
-CGM assesses subcutaneous interstitial glucose concentrations, and, as this lags behind capillary blood glucose (CBG) by ~15 minutes, CGM is not currently advocated for sole use in sedated/ anaesthetised surgical patients.
+CGM assesses subcutaneous interstitial glucose concentrations, and, as this lags behind capillary blood glucose (CBG) by ~15 minutes, CGM is not currently advocated for sole use in sedated/ anaesthetised surgical patients in procedures due to last longer than 60 minutes.
 Instead CBG readings should be relied on.